mariuszdrynda/low-level-language/README.md

 Function return accepts only one argument which has to be the same type as the one declared

 ### Drop

+When function returns some value which we don't need we can drop it by assigning to a drop build-in value.

 ## Global variables